-Then you switched to long distances.
+They then switched to the long distances.

 I lived in London for a year and read a book there: The Ghost Runner.

 Bill Jones' story of the former boxer John Tarrant ...

-What's the allure?
+What's the attraction?

-You never know what's going on.
-It’s more varied in the countryside.
-I just run off, I never have a look at the route.
-Just run ahead of me, look around at the landscape a bit.
-And when getting in the flow works, then it rolls.
-Just ‘Run with the Flow,’ that also what my website’s called (laughs).
+You never know what's gonna happen.
+The terrain is more varied.
+I just walk off, never look at the track.
+Just run to me, look around the countryside a bit.
+And if it works, I'm in a flow, it rolls.
+Run with the Flow, that's the name of my homepage (laughs).

-What is your training like?
+How does your training look like?

-What’s an example of a Flo Neuschwander core unit?
+An example of a Flo Neuschwander core unit?

-How many kilometers do you get to then?
+How many kilometres do you run?

 What does jogging mean to you?

-Totally relaxed, so about 4:30 minutes per kilometer.
+Very relaxed, about 4:30 minutes per kilometer.

-No stabilization at all?
+No stabilisation training at all?

-But it does work for me.
+But it works for me.

-Do you have a nutrition plan?
+Do you have a diet plan?